 The park, spread across a large meadow surrounded by trees, also features indoor and outdoor spaces showcasing how Jeju’s inhabitants work with porous volcanic rock.
 Islanders have used these stones for centuries to create art, tools, and even the walls of their homes.

 Seongsan Ilchulbong Peak is a UNESCO World Natural Heritage and Global Geopark located on the eastern side of this remote island.
 The peak’s crater juts out into the sea like a giant spoon or ladle.

 This volcanic hill, around 590 feet high, was formed by an underwater eruption approximately 5,000 years ago.
 Today, Seongsan Ilchulbong is one of the most visited natural marvels on the island.

-Even if your schedule won’t let you arrive early enough for an awe-inspiring sunrise, a hike up to the top of the crater will still afford you spectacular panoramas of the sea and the eastern flanks of Jeju.
+Even if your schedule won’t let you arrive early enough for an awe-inspiring sunrise, a hike up to the top of the crater is still a must on your adventure bucket list.
+Your reward is the spectacular panoramas of the sea and the eastern flanks of Jeju.

 The protected crater, once used for farming, is now covered in greenery, which makes a trek to the top a pleasant and rewarding endeavor, capped off with breathtaking views.

 On Jeju, forests growing out of rocky volcanic terrain are known as “gotjawal” forests.
 Regions with this type of topography, shaped by hardened lava, have over time given rise to pristine, primeval forests, difficult to farm thanks to the rocky surfaces.